rahulporuri/rahulporuri.github.io/README.md

 * added research pages corresponding to ATSOA, POS.
 Need to add intern research pages!
 * border around the content and links.
 I'm satisfied with the overall design now.
 * background image - subtlebackground, grey.
+* the first of the css exercises on [codeschool](http://www.codeschool.com/) are done, the rest are behind a paywall. talks about html attributes aside, article.
+Also checkout the new html attributes in html5!

 to be implemented -
 * use of multiple fonts (headings and text) and colors (background, on menus).